-If you have more interfaces on your network than you possess license keys, then PathSolutions' Totalview adds a notice at the bottom of all web pages informing you that there are not enough licenses to monitor all of your interfaces.
+If you have more interfaces on your network than you possess license keys, then PathSolutions TotalView adds a notice at the bottom of all web pages informing you that there are not enough licenses to monitor all of your interfaces.
+Please contact sales@pathsolutions.com and they will be happy to help.